Marcos Sánchez (footballer, born 1989)

-Marcos Aníbal Sánchez Mullins (born 23 December 1989) is a Panamanian footballer who currently plays as a midfielder for Tauro.
+Marcos Aníbal Sánchez Mullins (born 23 December 1989) is a Panamanian former professional footballer played as a midfielder.

 Career

 Club

 Sánchez made his professional debut in 2010 with Panamanian club Tauro.
 While with Tauro he helped the club capture the Apertura 2010 and Clausura 2012 titles.
 Overall, Sánchez appeared in 66 matches with Tauro and scored four goals.

 After an impressive preseason trial with D.C.
 United, Sánchez was signed by the American club on a year-long loan on 26 February 2013.
 However, Sánchez was released on 31 May 2013, and he will return to his old club Tauro.
 He moved abroad again to join Venezuelan side Deportivo Táchira in December 2013 and he returned to Táchira in summer 2015 after a loan spell at Portuguesa.

 International

 Sánchez made his debut for the senior squad on 15 January 2011 in a 2011 Copa Centroamericana match against Belize.